Bira/octopus-carnival/_drafts/lphr-knight-of-the-deep.md

 who he is, which is somewhat unfortunate for him because that's where he's headed for the foreseeable future.

-His newest quest is to search for a team of sea elf scouts from the village of Acisazi that made their way to the surface city of Kintargo, and then vanished without a trace.
-Their commander, Aava, was a relative of the village's leader, who called to him for help.
-Arcturus (Art to his friends) was more than happy to accept.
-It's what a hero does!
+His newest quest was given to him by the leader of the sea elf village of
+Acisazi: he is to seek the help of Shensen, the renowned bard and priestess of Sarenrae who lives in Kintargo.
+The village has been plagued by a horrible curse, and since Shensen is an old friend of theirs she would have both the willingness and the power to help them out.
+However, she has not answered their magical messages, so something might have happened to her.
+Time to send in an actual envoy to find out what happened and help Shensen out if needed.
+An excellent job for a hero of his caliber!

-Unfortunately his wallet was considerably leaner than his muscles, so he's more or less completely broke when he arrives at Kintargo.
-The information he manages to gather about the city's situation isn't all that encouraging either, with this new human dictator causing a pall of anger and sorrow to hang over the city.
+Unfortunately Arcturus' wallet was considerably leaner than his muscles, so he's more or less completely broke when he arrives at Kintargo.
+The information he manages to gather about the city's situation isn't all that encouraging either, with Shensen missing and this new human dictator causing a pall of anger and sorrow to hang over the city.

 The Atlantean wrestler isn't exactly a genius detective.
 His method of investigation can be summed by the word "vibes".
 Therefore, Arcturus is